 The Board's mission is to ensure that the Swedish Corporate Governance Code fulfils the aims set out above.
-In concrete terms, this means that the Code should
+In concrete terms, this means that the Code is to

-- provide a clear norm for good corporate governance in Swedish listed companies based on established and accepted principles, - be sufficiently ambitious to provide an alternative to legislation on issues where selfregulation is preferable, and - be applicable to all stock exchange listed companies without causing unnecessary administration or unjustifiable expense.
+- provide a clear norm for good corporate governance in all stock exchange listed companies based on established and accepted principles, - facilitate good corporate governance in listed companies without causing unnecessary administration or unjustifiable expense, and - be sufficiently ambitious to provide an alternative to legislation in areas where self- regulation is preferable

-A further mission is to ensure that the Code does not provide obstacles to increased harmonisation of corporate governance in the Nordic countries.
+An additional stated goal is to ensure that the Code provides improved conditions for increased harmonisation of corporate governance in the Nordic countries.

-When the Code was originally developed, the Code Group, the body that developed the Code, defined a number of guiding principles for its work.
+When the Code was originally developed, the Code Group, the body which developed the Code, defined a number of guiding principles for its work.
 The Corporate Governance Board shares the values expressed by these principles, which result in a Code that aims to

-- · create good conditions for active and responsible ownership, - establish a clear and well-balanced division of roles and responsibilities between owners, boards and executive management, - ensure that the principle of equal treatment outlined in the Swedish Companies Act is applied in practice, and - create a maximum of transparency towards shareholders, the capital markets and society in general.
+- · create good conditions for active and responsible ownership, - safeguard a clear and well-balanced division of roles and responsibilities between owners, boards and executive management, - ensure that the principle of equal treatment outlined in the Swedish Companies Act is applied in practice, and - create as much transparency as possible towards shareholders, the capital markets and society in general.